Illuminating Mad Men…Mid-Century Modern Lighting and the Floor Lamp

 I used a version of the same lamp, sold by George Kovacs, in a 2010 living room design, shown below and also included in my portfolio.

 I often have clients ask how they can make their interior space more comfortable, and one huge aspect of comfort in interior spaces is lighting.
 How we perceive our space is so important – just as physical comfort is important.
-“Lighting 101″ informs us that there are 4 specific “duties” for lighting: “…to provide decorative, accent, task and ambient illumination.”
+“Lighting 101″ informs us that there are 4 specific “duties” for lighting: “…to provide decorative, For individuals who use marijuana, the best way of tricking a drug test is to combine the fat-burning strategies with clean urine cleansing or liquid flushing techniques. accent, task and ambient illumination.”
 (From “Residential Lighting: A Practical Guide” Chapter 1, by Randall Whitehead.)

 But what do these four duties mean?
 According to Whitehead, decorative lighting, which includes table and floor lamps, provides sparkle for a room.